symfony/symfony-docs/messenger.rst

         }
     }

-The built-in
+The built-in :class:`Symfony\\Component\\Messenger\\Handler\\RedispatchMessageHandler`
-:class:`Symfony\\Component\\Messenger\\Handler\\RedispatchMessageHandler` will
-take care of this message and redispatch it through the same bus it's been dispatched at first.
+will take care of this message to redispatch it through the same bus it was dispatched at first.
 You can also use the second argument of the ``RedispatchMessage`` constructor to provide transports to use when redispatching the message.

 .. versionadded:: 6.3